 Mental health and fatigue

-Anxiety, depression, schizophrenia, and other mood disorders generally cause a feeling of exhaustion or tiredness.
-Most individuals think that these issues are insignificant or inappropriate, but this is not the case.
+Anxiety, depression, schizophrenia, and other mood disorders cause a feeling of exhaustion or tiredness.
+Most individuals think these issues are insignificant or inappropriate, but this is not the case.
 Mental fatigue and tiredness cause physical tiredness, as well.

 After being involved in the mental challenge, the second group felt physically tired and a little lazy.
 While performing the physical task, these individuals reached the exhaustion point 10% earlier.